 Information gleaned from an assessment varies with the scale of analysis.
 Information from multiple scales complements one another.
 Habitat assessment at a site or reach scale may reveal the effects of impacts to watershed-scale processes.
 Similarly, limitations to habitat potential at the site or reach scale may identify watershed assessment needs.
-For instance, a decrease in the abundance of pool and cover habitat within a particular stream reach may trigger an assessment of instream wood, riparian vegetation, and sediment supply to determine the root cause of the change.
-Broader scales of analysis allow individual sites, issues, and concerns to be viewed in a larger context, increasing the likelihood of identifying and addressing core problems and fully assessing how a potential project will impact, respond to, and function within the landscape.
-Unless a problem, its cause, and its potential treatment impacts are clearly limited to a specific site (e.g., water quality degradation immediately downstream of an industrial discharge pipe), focus on restoration of individual sites is only appropriate after developing some understanding of how those sites fit within the broader landscape.
-An overview watershed analysis that identifies broader ecosystem problems is recommended prior to initiating isolated restoration activities.
-Note that such an analyses does not necessarily need to be extremely detailed or costly.]
+For instance, a decrease in the abundance of pool and cover habitat within a particular stream reach may trigger a watershed assessment of instream wood, riparian vegetation, and sediment supply to determine the root cause of the change.
+Broader scales of analysis allow individual sites, issues, and concerns to be viewed in a larger context,10 increasing the likelihood of identifying and addressing core problems and fully assessing how a potential project will impact, respond to, and function within the landscape.
+Unless a problem, its cause, and its potential treatment impacts are clearly limited to a specific site (e.g., water quality degradation immediately downstream of an industrial discharge pipe), focus on restoration of individual sites is only appropriate after developing some understanding of how those sites fit within the broader landscape.8 A watershed analysis that identifies broader ecosystem problems is recommended prior to initiating isolated restoration activities, though such analyses do not necessarily need to be extremely detailed or costly.

 Even watershed assessments can be conducted at multiple scales.
-A watershed is any area of land that drains to a common point.
-A watershed-scale assessment extends from the mouth of the stream to the far reaches of its drainage basin.
-Because the watershed of a small tributary stream is nested within the watersheds of successive larger streams, watershed-scale assessment may mean different things to different people.
-Its focus may be limited to the tributary or it may encompass the entire river basin including the main-stem and all tributaries.
-The size of watershed included in an assessment varies with the study objectives, topics to be addressed, and the physical, biological, and social complexity of the system.
+A watershed-scale assessment extends from the mouth of the stream to the upstream reaches of its drainage basin.
+Because the watershed of a small tributary stream is nested within the watersheds of successive larger streams, watershed-scale assessments may mean different things to different people.
+Its focus may be limited to the tributary or it may encompass the entire river basin including the mainstem and all tributaries.
+The size of watershed included in an assessment varies with the study objectives, topics to be addressed, and the physical, biological, and social complexity of the system10.
 A site or reach-specific problem, such as water quality concerns or insufficient instream cover or pool habitat for resident aquatic species, requires an assessment only of the local watershed to determine the cause of the problem, though risks and benefits to habitat and infrastructure associated with proposed treatments should also be considered as the effects of individual projects may extend up- or down-stream.
 Other topics, such as fish and wildlife population studies, or limiting factors for the productivity of migratory fish and wildlife species (e.g., migratory waterfowl, anadromous fish species) require assessment at larger scales, and may include the marine and nearshore environments.

-Reid provides a comprehensive description and evaluation of a number of approaches and procedures for watershed assessment, ranging from "ad hoc" approaches that focus on specific issues in specific areas to broad watershed analyses that seek to understand watershed conditions and identify issues of concern.
+Reid1 provides a comprehensive description and evaluation of a number of approaches and procedures for watershed assessment, ranging from "ad hoc" approaches that focus on specific issues in specific areas to broad watershed analyses that seek to understand watershed conditions and identify issues of concern.
 She describes two of the most widely accepted and implemented watershed assessment procedures that are applied in Washington State: